Visual Artist

 I am still afraid of who I am becoming, as a woman and as an artist.
 But I cannot stop this voice anymore.

 Through Jazmín, I speak about my life.
 About being a woman in my fifties.
-About trauma, migration, identity, belonging, and religion.
+About childhood trauma, migration, identity, belonging, and religion.

 I turn inward.
 I question.
 I confront.
 And in that process, I begin to understand myself more deeply.

-Giving form to my voice
+Giving art form to my voice

 A bullied girl finds strength in a Persian princess.
 A child imagines escape plans with her Snoopy suitcase.
 A woman rewrites her own commandments, confronts religion, and begins an inner transformation shaped by her time in Oaxaca.